 AM – Diplomacy Lab (final session)

-PM – Diplomacy Lab Team Presentations Networking cocktail
+PM – Diplomacy Lab Team Presentations and Virtual Networking

-Wednesday, AM— Field trip to a Montreal-based International Organization
+AM— Virtual field trip to a Montreal-based International Organization

 Details on cost breakdown can be found on the tuition and fees page.